Moscow: Railway

 The high-speed Sapsan train links Moscow with Saint Petersburg.

-The terminals are located close to the city center, along with the metro ringline 5 or close to it, and connect to a metro line to the centre of town.
+These terminals are near the city center—along the Metro's Line 5 or near it—and connect to it via a metro line.
 Each station handles trains from different parts of Europe and Asia.
-There are many smaller railway stations in Moscow.
-As train tickets are cheap, they are the preferred mode of travel for Russians, especially when departing to Saint Petersburg, Russia's second-largest city.
-Moscow is the western terminus of the Trans-Siberian Railway, which traverses nearly 9300 km of Russian territory to Vladivostok on the Pacific coast.
+Moscow contains many smaller railway stations.
+Because tickets are inexpensive, trains are Russians' preferred mode of travel, especially when traveling to Saint Petersburg.
+Moscow is the western terminus of the Trans-Siberian Railway, which crosses nearly 9300 km of Russian territory to reach Vladivostok on the Pacific coast.

-Suburbs and satellite cities are connected by commuter elektrichka (electric rail) network.
-Elektrichkas depart from each of these terminals to the nearby (up to 140 km) large railway stations.
+Suburbs and satellite cities are connected by a commuter elektrichka (electric rail) network.
+Elektrichkas depart from each of these terminals to the nearby large railway stations (up to 140 km away).

-During the 2010s, the Little Ring of the Moscow Railway was converted to be used for frequent passenger service; it is fully integrated with Moscow Metro; the passenger service started on 10 September 2016.
-A connecting railway line on the North side of the town connects Belorussky terminal with other railway lines.
-This is used by some suburban trains.
+During the 2010s, the Little Ring of the Moscow Railway was converted for frequent passenger service.
+This ring is fully integrated with the Moscow Metro; passenger service started on 10 September 2016.
+A connecting railway line on the city's north side connects the Belorussky terminal with other railway lines.
+This line is used by some suburban trains.